-A copy of the completed "General Information Form" should be signed by two senior officials or authorised alternate(s).
-This form should be scanned and emailed with the completed ERS submission.
+All Public Banks and Trust Companies are required to upload the completed ERS form set to the ORIMS Portal at https://orimsportal.centralbankbahamas.com A copy of the completed "General Information Form" should be signed by two senior officials or authorised alternate(s).
+This form should be scanned and emailed to the RegReports@centralbankbahamas.com.